PM-Cardoso/DPMM/README.md

 devtools::install_github("PM-Cardoso/DPMM", dependencies = TRUE, build_vignettes = FALSE)
 ```

-This installation won't include the vignettes (they take some time to build), but all of the vignettes are available online [here](https://www.google.com).
+This installation won't include the vignettes (they take some time to build), but all of the vignettes are available online at <https://pm-cardoso.github.io/DPMM/index.html>.